On this page we discuss "What is Problem Solving?" under three headings: introduction, four stages of problem solving, and the scientific approach.

 34 → 17 → 52 → 26 → 13 → 40 → 20 → 10 → 5 → 16 → 8 → 4 → 2 → 1

 We certainly got to 1 then.
 Now it turns out that no one in the world knows if you will always get to 1 this way, no matter where you start.
 That’s something for you to worry about.
 But where does the extension come in?
-Well we can extend this problem, make another problem that’s a bit like it, by just changing the 3 to 5.
+Well we can extend this problem, by just changing the 3 to 5.
 So this time instead of dividing by 2 if the number is even and multiplying it by three and adding one if it’s odd, try dividing by 2 if the number is even and multiplying it by 5 and adding one if it’s odd.
 This new problem doesn’t contain the first one as a special case, so it’s not a generalisation.
 It is an extension though – it’s a problem that is closely related to the original.
-You might like to see if this new problem always ends up at 1.
-Or is that easy?

 It is by this method of generalisation and extension that mathematics makes great strides forward.
 Up until Pythagoras’ time, many right-angled triangles were known.
 For instance, it was known that a triangle with sides 3, 4 and 5 was a right-angled triangle.
 Similarly people knew that triangles with sides 5, 12 and 13, and 7, 24 and 25 were right angled.
 Pythagoras’ generalisation was to show that EVERY triangle with sides a, b, c was a right-angled triangle if and only if a2 + b2 = c2.